The meaning of Easter is (of course) the most important aspect of the holiday. However, many of us also love to give and receive Easter eggs.

 Corinthians 8:13 also points to God’s world being one of fairness and equality.
 So, naturally, as followers of Christ seeking to see God’s kingdom on earth as it is in heaven, we ought also to seek a world of fairness and equality.

 Not all chocolate is tainted with child labour.
 In response to pressure from consumers and advocates like you, more and more chocolate companies are choosing to source their cocoa ethically, to mitigate the risk of child labour.
-So, we can enjoy a more ethical Easter in 2018 by simply choosing to buy from these companies!
+So, you can enjoy a more ethical Easter in 2019, simply by choosing to buy from these companies!

 So, when you buy your chocolate eggs this year, just look for the following logos on the label:

 and through your purchase, choose to be fair!

 Another way you can have a more ethical Easter this year is choosing to be vocal about injustice – like the injustice of cocoa farmers who are being woefully underpaid for the cocoa that goes into your chocolate.

 Romans 4:4 says, “Now to the one who works, his wages are not counted as a gift but as his due”.

 But farmers in West Africa are being paid so little for the cocoa they grow (well below what’s needed to provide for themselves and their families) that they simply can’t afford to hire adult labourers… and cheap labour = child labour.

 But it doesn’t have to be this way!

 Call on the world’s largest chocolate companies to ensure that cocoa farmers receive a fair income… and thank Australian retailers for stocking Easter chocolates that are certified to mitigate the risks of child labour.